InsultingPros/KFPatcher/README.md

 Important classes:

 - A simple [mutator](Classes/Mut.uc) which uses [**CoreAPI**] functionality to hook functions.
-- `repl_` classes that extend the very most child class of our target.
-For example [repl_PC](Classes/repl_PC.uc) contains fixes for controllers and it extends [KFPlayerController_Story](https://github.com/InsultingPros/KillingFloor/blob/main/KFStoryGame/Classes/KFPlayerController_Story.uc).
+- `hook` classes that extend the very most child class of our target.
+For example [hookPC](Classes/hookPC.uc) contains fixes for controllers and it extends [KFPlayerController_Story](https://github.com/InsultingPros/KillingFloor/blob/main/KFStoryGame/Classes/KFPlayerController_Story.uc).

 Documentation: